Manchester United F.C. 1–6 Manchester City F.C.: Balotelli's "Why always me?" shirt

-FA Cup Third Round
+FA Cup third round

-The next fixture between the two games was an FA Cup Third Round tie played at the Etihad Stadium on 8 January 2012.
+The next fixture between the two games was an FA Cup third round tie played at the City of Manchester Stadium on 8 January 2012.
 City would lose Vincent Kompany to a red card for a challenge on Nani that was dubbed a dubious decision.
 United rushed into an early lead and were 3–0 up by half-time, following a brace from Wayne Rooney and a further goal by Danny Welbeck.
 Despite the numerical disadvantage, City fought back in the second half with an Aleksandar Kolarov free kick.
 City began to rally, but despite Sergio Agüero adding a second, United held on for a 3–2 win.

 Return fixture: City 1–0 United

-The return match in the Premier League between United and City took place at the Etihad Stadium on 30 April 2012, in the 36th matchweek.
+The return match in the Premier League between Manchester City and Manchester United took place at the City of Manchester Stadium on 30 April 2012, in the 36th matchweek.
 The teams arrived at the fixture still in the first two positions of the table, with United leading the table with 83 points and City following in the second position with 80 points.
 The previously exiled Carlos Tevez who by now had returned to City played in the game, which ended 1–0 for City following a first-half header from Belgian defender Kompany, following the result, City took the lead in the Premier League title with only two matches left.